AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/metrics/index.md

 #### Request example details

-In the above example, the GET metrics request specifies the `rsid` as `examplersid`.
-It includes the query parameter `locale` as `en_US`.
-The request specifies to return only `segmentable` metrics.
-Also, the `expansion` parameter `allowedForReporting` is set to `true` so that the response includes information on whether each metric is set to be reportable.
+The above example requests the following details:

+* The GET metrics list for `examplersid` report suite.
+* Specifies the response language in `locale` as US English with the value as `en_US`.
+* To retrieve only `segmentable` metrics.
+This is specified with the value`true`.
+* Information on whether the dimension is `allowedForReporting`.

 #### Response example details

-In the above example, the GET metrics response lists two metric IDs for this report suite, including `campaigninstances` and `cartadditions` with similar `title` and `name`.
-Both have the same `type` as `int`.
-But they differ in `category` -- the first is `Traffic sources` and the second is `Conversion`.
-The remaining response parameters provide more details of the metrics.
-This includes the information that both metrics are `segmentable` and `allowedForReporting`, as requested.
+The above JSON response example shows the following details:

+* Information for two metrics in the `examplersid` report suite, including `campaigninstances` and `cartadditions`.
+* Both metrics have the same data `type`, set as `int`.
+* The metrics differ in `category`.
+The `category` for `campaigninstances` is `Traffic sources`.
+The `category` for `cartadditions` is `Conversion`.
+* The information that both metrics are `segmentable` and `allowedForReporting`, as requested.
 This is indicated by the value `true` for each pair.

 ## GET metrics ID